SEARO1/kb-tree/Project.md

 modifications going forward.
 **Notes / Mistakes:** None yet — first entry.

-### 2026-06-01 · Click-to-highlight feature
-**Status:** Added
-**Files:** `src/components/Canvas.tsx`
-**Why:** User requested the ability to click a node or edge to highlight the node/line together with its related ancestors/descendants (for nodes) or its two endpoints (for edges), and dim/hide the rest of the graph.
-Only one selection at a time; clicking the same element again toggles it off.
-**What:**
-- Added two state vars in `CanvasInner`: `selectedNodeId` and `selectedEdgeId` (only one is non-null at a time).
-- Built `childrenMap` and `ancestorsMap` via `useMemo`, derived from the laid-out edges (BFS up to collect ancestors for every node).
-- Added `collectDescendants(startId)` (BFS downward, memoized via `useCallback`).
-- Computed `clickHighlightedNodeIds` and `clickHighlightedEdgeIds` from the current selection.
-- Wired `onNodeClick`, `onEdgeClick`, and `onPaneClick` handlers:
-  - Click node → set `selectedNodeId` (clears any edge selection).
-  - Click same node again → toggle off.
-  - Click edge → set `selectedEdgeId` (clears any node selection).
-  - Click empty pane → clear both.
-- Applied visual styles:
-  - Highlighted node: cyan background (`#cffafe`) + cyan border (`#06b6d4`) + glow box-shadow.
-If also a search hit, keeps the yellow border (`#0e7490`) accent.
-  - Highlighted edge: keeps its original method color, full opacity, bumped `strokeWidth` to 3.
-  - Dimmed (non-highlighted while a selection is active): `opacity: 0.15` for nodes, `opacity: 0.1` for edges.
-  - MiniMap shows highlighted nodes in cyan as well.
-**Notes / Mistakes:**
-- Pre-existing build warnings in `App.tsx` and `parseKB.ts`
-  (`useMemo`/`rawJson`/`compareEdgeLabel`/`layoutActionGraph` unused) —
-  not touched; will surface when `CI=true`.
-- `useState` was briefly unused after import; resolved once the new state vars were added.
-- The BFS-upward ancestor computation handles nodes with multiple parents correctly (set-based dedup).
-- No state lift to `App.tsx` — selection is purely a `Canvas`-level
-  concern.
-If a future feature needs cross-component awareness, this will need to move up.

-### 2026-06-01 · Node-click dimming → full hide (match line-click)
-**Status:** Modified
-**Files:** `src/components/Canvas.tsx`
-**Why:** User feedback — the dimming-via-`opacity: 0.15` for non-selected
-nodes (and `0.1` for non-selected edges) still left them visible as ghosts.
-User wanted node-click to behave exactly like line-click: hide everything non-essential, only show the relevant nodes/edges.
-**What:**
-- Replaced the per-node/per-edge `.map` + opacity style with a `.filter` step that drops non-selected items entirely when a click selection is active.
-Now both node-click and edge-click render the same minimal "essential" subgraph.
-- Removed the now-unused `isDimmed` variable and `style: { opacity }` branches from the render path.
-- Animation is also forced off for highlighted edges to keep the look consistent.
-- MiniMap stroke-width bumped to 2 to keep the cyan nodes visible at minimap scale.
-**Notes / Mistakes:**
-- Side effect: search-hits that are NOT part of the click selection are also hidden while a click selection is active.
-This is intentional (matches the "show only essential" rule) and reverts when the selection is cleared.
-- Build + ESLint both clean.

-### 2026-06-01 · Remove node-click highlight (KB tree architecture)
-**Status:** Removed
-**Files:** `src/components/Canvas.tsx`
-**Why:** After reconsidering the feature in light of the KB-tree architecture, the user decided node-click highlight doesn't fit.
-Only edge-click highlight is kept.
-**What:** Removed the node-click surface area from `CanvasInner`:
-- `selectedNodeId` state (and all references in `clickHighlightedNodeIds`, `clickHighlightedEdgeIds`, `handleEdgeClick`, `handlePaneClick`).
-- The `childrenMap` / `ancestorsMap` BFS lookup and `collectDescendants` callback (only used for node-click ancestors/descendants).
-- The `selectedNodeId` branches in `clickHighlightedNodeIds` and `clickHighlightedEdgeIds` memos.
-- `handleNodeClick` callback.
-- `onNodeClick={handleNodeClick}` prop on `<ReactFlow>`.

-Kept (untouched): edge-click logic, search highlight, layout, mini-map, search-centering, connection handling, all CSS.
-No other files modified.
-**Notes / Mistakes:**
-- The cyan node-style branch in the render is still there because it now applies to the two endpoint nodes of a selected edge (instead of an arbitrary node's ancestors/descendants).
-It was renamed in the inline comment to reflect that.
-- Build verified clean.

 ### 2026-06-01 · Edge-click highlight: hide → transparent
 **Status:** Modified
 **Files:** `src/components/Canvas.tsx`